GIM Corporate Social Responsibility

 GIM stands by its social responsibility which it wants to take on as an economically successful and future-oriented company.
 This responsibility to our employees and clients and to the environment and society is the basis of our business.

-Our understanding of Corporate Social Responsibility is thus based on four pillars:
+Our understanding of Corporate Social Responsibility is thus based on five pillars:

 We want to contribute to preserve the nature for future generations.
 This is why we try to affect the environment and nature as little as possible when conducting research.
 We aim at obtaining our study results with as little resources as possible and at minimising our CO2 footprint.
 For this purpose, we regularly monitor and evaluate the environmental impact of our work and take these evaluations into account when taking business decisions.
 This includes for example the following measures: